• Skip to primary navigation

 Let them have a little fun, even if the recipe doesn’t come out perfect.
 Helping with dinner will let them learn how to read a basic recipe, how to measure ingredients, and how to put together a meal.

 This chore can transform into them cooking one meal a week for you.
-Even it’s just spaghetti, you get to relax for a night as the children play chef.
+Even if it’s just spaghetti, you get to relax for a night as the children play chef.

 15. Help Putting Away Groceries